lpturmel/lpturmel/README.md

 ## Devops engineer, Developer and <a href="https://youtu.be/DTOvyTinIj8?t=14" target="_blank">Tricking</a> enthusiast

-- 🔭 I’m currently working on SolidJS Component Library
+- 🔭 I’m currently working on a SolidJS Component Library
 - 🌱 I’m currently learning Solid.JS and AWS CDK
 - 👯 I’m looking to collaborate with motivated developers
 - 😄 Pronouns: He/Him